There are several reasons you may need root canal therapy, including:

 The average cost of a root canal without insurance ranges from:

-The average cost of a root canal with insurance ranges from:
+The average cost of a root canal with insurance coverage ranges from:

-The price of root canal therapy will depend on several factors, including:
+The cost of your root canal will depend on several factors, including:

 Molars are the most difficult teeth to treat, so they will cost the most.
 A front tooth will typically be the least expensive, while bicuspid (mid-mouth) teeth will be between these prices.

 Generally, the more difficult the procedure, the higher the cost.
 If a general dentist is unable to perform the procedure, they will refer you to a specialist, which will cost more.

-The average price of root canals varies by region and individual dental offices.
+The average root canal cost varies by region and individual dental offices.

 Most dental plans will cover at least some part of your root canal.
 The extent of coverage depends on your specific insurance plan.

 Many health insurance policies cover 100 percent of routine procedures but only cover a percentage of more invasive procedures.
 It is common for insurance providers to cover 30 to 50 percent of root canals.